jeticg/CMPT411-HW2/README.md

 In phase two, we fail all atoms that only occured as antecedents of other atoms.
 In the process, do the same elimination for them as phase one.

-Now, the rest is simple, repeat the process just like in phase one, and we will have all the facts.
+Now, phase 3 is simple, repeat the process just like in phase one, and we will have all the facts.

+Phase 4 deals with a particular set of atoms that still cannot be derived after the previous phases.
+Consider the following situation:

+    p <- q
+    q <- p

+Neither p nor q can be failed nor derived in phase 1-3, so we fail them in phase 4, one by one.
+And then, all atoms that appeared should have a value now.

 In the actual code, instead of using a graph, I used 3 dicts and a list.